bismuthfoundation/WalletServer/README.md

 * --port : use an alternate port (default is 8150)

 ## Connect to the wallet server
-The current wallet has a hardcoded port from config.
+The current wallet uses a hardcoded port from config.
-atm, to connect to this server you have to manually edit your wallet.py file, and change the port:
+Atm, to connect to this server you have to manually edit your wallet.py file, and change the port:
 Line 65, replace
 `port = config.port`
 by